cecivale/cov-europe-bdmm-prime/analyses/200910_dsEurope0_specs.md

 Analysis with trajectories done before BDMM-Prime bug in number of events was fixed, before several events recorded but just one executed resultin in an underestimate of population size.

-In trajectory plots, we can nicely see how the population trajectories follow what is expected: epidemic in wuhan started earlier and italian epidemics have a higher population size.
+In trajectory plots, we can nicely see how the population trajectories follow what is expected: epidemic in Wuhan started earlier and italian epidemics have a higher population size.

 In comparison with ECDC case counts, we do not observe a clear underestimation.
 We should be careful since in this analysis we used a small dataset (only 5 sequences per deme) and this dataset could not be representative of all the outbreaks dynamics in each deme.